Skip to content

 Results

 When simulating a full-color, all-in-focus 3D image across a focal surface, conventional Angular Spectrum Method (ASM) requires eighteen forward passes to simulate the 3D image with six depth planes given there are three color primaries.
-In contrast, our model simulates the three colorprimary images simultaneously onto a focal surface with a single forward pass.
-In the mean time, our model preserves more high-frequency content than U-Net, providing finer details and sharper edges, closer to the ground truth.

 Image title